Sex Workers

 Nevada.
 HB 18 directs that a person who reports to law enforcement that the person is a victim of or a witness to a crime that arose from the person’s involvement in prostitution or human trafficking shall not be cited, arrested, or prosecuted for a violation of the prostitution statutes.

-Sex workers also often lack the legal and social protections afforded to workers in other industries.
+Individuals participating in sex work often lack the legal and social protections afforded to workers in other industries.
 Without explicit legal or labor protections afforded by union support, sex workers are especially vulnerable to sexual assault, stalking, harassment, and other forms of abuse from law enforcement.
 As independent contractors, many dancers are also hesitant or unable to report clubs and management for labor violations like infrastructure failures or a culture of sexual harassment and violence.

 Like all other employees, exotic dancers and similar workers are entitled to a safe workplace.
 The Occupational Safety and Health Administration (OSHA) requires strip clubs to comply with the same safety and health standards that it imposes on other businesses.
 Safety includes freedom from violence, such as assault and sexual harassment.

-coordinated to insist upon their rights.
-For example, a group of exotic dancers for a club in Los
+In addition to federal authorities enforcing these laws, some sex workers have themselves coordinated to insist upon their rights.
+For example, a group of exotic dancers for a club in Los Angeles protested poor working conditions by wearing costumes to represent their employer’s alleged OSHA violations.

-Strippers United is an example of advocacy organizations run by current and former sex
+Strippers United is an example of advocacy organizations run by current and former sex workers.
+It informs exotic dancers and similar workers of the employee rights, from workplace

 safety concerns to forming unions.